 This dish will be popular even for those who aren’t normally fond of sweet and sour.
 I for one am not a fan of sweet and sour pork in most Chinese restaurants because the sauce is too sweet and overpowers the pork and vegetables.
 But my skinny version has a delightful, delicate sauce not overly sweet or thick.
 Plus it’s full of veggies and pineapple chunks.
-Each skinny serving has 261 calories, 4g fat and 7 Weight Watchers POINTS PLUS.
+Each skinny serving has 261 calories, 4g fat, and 7 Blue WW Freestyle SmartPoints, and 7 Green.
 I love it served over steamed cabbage or even broccoli slaw.
 My skinny facts include steamed cabbage.
 Or, serve over ½ cup white or brown rice, if desired.

 Prep Time: 20 minutes

-Crock-Pot Time: Cook on high heat 2¾ hours or on low heat 5½ hours
+Crock-Pot Time: Cook on high heat for 2¾ hours or on low heat for 5½ hours

 1 cup onions, chopped